npillmayer/datasciencecoursera/Getting-and-Cleaning-Data/README.md

 ### 5. From the data set in step 4, creates a second, independent tidy data set.

-This is done easily using dplyr-means.
+This is done easily using dplyr-means: group by activity and subject, then summarise each numeric measurement column with `mean()`.

+We directly export the resulting data frame to a "HAR-avgs.txt" in the current working directory.